-The ruleAnnotation elements SHALL be in the same order as the containing DecisionTable's annotations.
-The i^{th} ruleAnnotation refers to the i^{th} RuleAnnotationClause.
+The ruleAnnotation elements SHALL be in the same order as the taining DecisionTable's annotations.
+The ith ruleAnnotation refers to the ith RuleAnnotationClause.

-Table 33 presents the attributes and model associations of the DecisionRule element.
+Table 36 presents the attributes and model associations of the DecisionRule element.

-Attribute Description inputEntry: UnaryTests[0] The instances of UnaryTests that specify the input conditions that this DecisionRule must match for the corresponding (by index) inputExpression.
+Attribute Description inputEntry: UnaryTests[0] The instances of UnaryTests that specify the input conditions that this DecisionRule must match for the corresponding (by index) inputExpression. outputEntry: LiteralExpression [1] A list of the instances of LiteralExpression that compose the output components of this DecisionRule. annotationEntry: RuleAnnotation [0] A list of the instances of RuleAnnotation that compose the annotations of this DecisionRule and match the corresponding (by index) instantion RuleAnnotationClause

-Table 33: DecisionRule attributes and model associations
+Table 36: DecisionRule attributes and model associations